weaverj/erserver/README.md

 Fitnesse is a java jar, and is contained in the fitnesse folder of the project.
 Simply CD to this directory and launch fitnesse on desired port (8081 in this example):

 `java -jar fitnesse-standalone.jar -p 8081`

+## Running Postman Tests

+If you would like to run the Postman tests as shown in the class, there is a JSON file at the project root that contains all the requests shown during the course.
+Just import these to Postman.